NEW WEBINAR SERIES ON PROMISING PRACTICES AND RESEARCH FROM TREASURY-FUNDED RESTORE PROJECTS

 The U.S. Department of Treasury’s Office of Gulf Coast Restoration (OGCR) administers two grant programs, the Direct Component and Centers of Excellence, designed to rebuild the economy and ecosystems of the U.S. Gulf Coast.
 These programs were created by The Resources and Ecosystems Sustainability, Tourist Opportunities, and Revived Economies of the Gulf Coast States Act (RESTORE Act), which was signed into law on July 6, 2012 and is funded by civil and administrative penalties from the 2010 Deepwater Horizon oil spill.

-While the RESTORE Act does not use the terms “climate change” or “climate crisis,” the Act set forth a wide range of eligible uses for these funds, many of which are directly or indirectly tied to building resilience in the face of climate risks.
-Many eligible entities under the Act have chosen to use their allocated funds for climate-related eligible uses, such as improving coastal flood protection or funding research into the impact of climate change of the health of Gulf Coast waters and its fish and wildlife.
+The RESTORE Act set forth a wide range of eligible uses for these funds, many of which are directly or indirectly tied to building resilience in the face of environmental risks.
+Many eligible entities under the Act have chosen to use their allocated funds for uses, such as improving coastal flood protection or funding research into the impact of climate change of the health of Gulf Coast waters and its fish and wildlife.

-The Twin Threats Facing the U.S. Gulf Coast: Climate Risk and Development Pressures
+The Twin Threats Facing the U.S. Gulf Coast: environmental Risk and Development Pressures

 The U.S. Gulf Coast has long been buffeted by hurricanes and tropical storms and faces extreme heat, rainfall, and humidity.
 However, the frequency and severity of storms has been increasing.
 The year 2020 saw a record-breaking 30 named storms in the Atlantic, nine of which were in the Gulf Coast; the insurance industry has estimated losses at $60-65 billion.
 In recent memory, Hurricanes Sally and Zeta interrupted many Treasury RESTORE Act recipients’ operations in 2020, and Hurricane Ida was similarly disruptive to many Louisiana parishes in 2021.